joseproenca/homepage-academic/content/publication/fmas-lince-2025/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Formal Simulation and Visualisation of Hybrid Programs'
+title: 'Analyzing Many Simulations of Hybrid Programs in Lince'
-subtitle: 'An Extension of a Proof-of-Concept Tool'
+# subtitle: 'An Extension of a Proof-of-Concept Tool'
-summary: 'FMAS@iFM 2024'
+summary: 'FMAS@iFM 2025'
 authors:
 - Reydel Arrieta and
 - José Proença